Infraste03/KGE_RS/B2B_alternate_learning/README.md

 which performs a paired one-sided Wilcoxon signed-rank test between multi-seed results.

-This is used to assess whether the recommendation performance of the hybrid alternate-learning model is consistently higher than the standalone SASRec baseline.
+This is used to assess whether the recommendation performance of KGSEQ is consistently higher than that of the standalone SASRec baseline.

 Final statistical analyses should use the exact same paired seed set for the compared models.